Titan Airways’ aim is to ensure its business and activities contribute positively to society.

 We regard recycling as an important part of our social responsibility and we are committed to recycling wherever possible.
 The office environments are all populated with receptacles to collect paper, plastics and tin for recycling.
 Sensitive material is sent for shredding under contract with a supplier who subsequently provides the resultant as raw material for recycling.

-Aircraft catering materials (eg glass bottles) that may be recycled are separated by crew for onward recycling by the contracted catering organisation.
+We are reducing the use of plastics onboard our flights by introducing bamboo cutlery and sustainable cardboard boxes.
+Reusable China, melamine, stainless steel and linen napkins are also preferred to single-use alternatives.
+Water is available in sustainable recyclable paper cartons.
+Recyclable materials are separated by crew for onward recycling by the contracted catering organisation.
 This process is subject to state regulations in the country of arrival.

 Used staff uniforms are given to a local school to provide to a charitable organisation for recycling, which in turn provides funds for the school to purchase educational books and sports equipment.